“Yes, he's losing public support”

 Be one of the first to vote

-Viktor Orbán has led Hungary since 2010, building a political system critics describe as authoritarian while supporters credit with strong governance and national sovereignty.
-In April 2026, Hungarians voted in elections that threatened his 16-year grip on power, with opposition challenger Peter Magyar gaining significant momentum amid concerns over democratic backsliding, corruption, and EU relations.
-The outcome carries implications for European politics, NATO unity, and the broader contest between populist and liberal democratic models in the EU.
+Viktor Orbán has led Hungary since 2010, building a political system critics describe as authoritarian while supporters credit with economic stability and national sovereignty.
+In April 2026, Hungarians voted in elections that threatened his 16-year grip on power, with challenger Peter Magyar gaining significant momentum amid concerns over judicial independence, media freedom, and democratic backsliding.
+The outcome carries implications for European politics and Hungary's relationship with the EU and NATO.